Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Busuu incorporates video clips of fluent speakers into their lessons, whereas Babbel’s lessons primarily rely upon images and text

-Busuu takes advantage of its entire user-base to provide feedback on your verbal and written practice exercises
+Busuu takes advantage of its entire userbase to provide feedback on your verbal and written practice exercises

 Pricing & Subscription Options

-Babbel: There are several plans to choose from, ranging from around $7 per month for their 1-year plan, up to $14 per month for their pay-as-you-go plan.
-If you’d like, you can also purchase a lifetime Babbel plan, which includes access to all languages (there’s around 14 of them in total) for around $500.
+If you’d like, you can also purchase a lifetime Babbel plan, which includes access to all languages (there’s around 14 of them in total) for around $200-$300 (when there’s a sale on).
 Therefore, it just depends on how long you want to commit to and pay for in advance.

-Busuu: The first thing you should be aware of is that Busuu actually offers a free plan.
-However, as you might imagine, the free plan is limited in terms of content and features.
-Thus, a lot of folks out there choose to upgrade to either the Busuu Premium Plan or the Premium Plus Plan, which will run you anywhere from $3 to $14 per month, depending on whether you sign up for the 1 month, 1 year or the 2 year option, as well as deals and discounts.
+Thus, a lot of folks out there choose to upgrade to either the Busuu Premium Plan or the Premium Plus Plan, which will run you anywhere from $7 to $14 per month, depending on whether you sign up for the 1 month, 6 month or the 1 year option, as well as deals and discounts.

-Winner: All in all, it’s sort of a toss up in terms of pricing.
-Both companies are competitively priced (and really quite affordable in the big picture).
-With that said, if you really want to get technical, Busuu is the cheaper option.
 I should add though that both companies do offer money back guarantees so you can always sort of kick the tires risk-free if you want before fully committing.

 Speech Recognition Technology

 The biggest advantage in Babbel’s favor is their speech recognition technology.
 As you complete verbal practice exercises, Babbel’s speech technology will immediately evaluate your pronunciation and prompt you to repeat certain words and phrases if you mispronounce them.
+Rocket Languages offers top-notch speech recognition technology as well.

-Well for one, you have to wait 30 to 90 minutes to receive feedback with Busuu.
-It’s not immediate like it is with Babbel.
 Secondly, we’re talking about humans here.
 The Busuu users providing the feedback will inevitably make mistakes, whereas Babbel’s technology is much more consistent.
 Those are the two big takeaways here.

 Review Sessions